jamarcer/symfony-httpkernel-apm/README.md

 make composer-install
 ```

-Or you can access directly to bash
+Or you can access directly to bash ...

 ```shell script
 make start
 ```

-And test the library
+... and test the library

 ```shell script
 /var/app/vendor/bin/phpunit  --configuration /var/app/phpunit.xml.dist